Can Chickens Eat Pumpkin Seeds? Everything You Should Know!

 Updated: 6 Dec 24

 In pursuit of serving chickens a safe, natural, and nutrient-rich diet, one question often arises before chicken owners: can chickens eat Pumpkin seeds?
-Yes, chickens can enjoy the tiny powerhouse of pumpkin seeds as part of their regular diet.
+Yes, chickens can enjoy the tiny powerhouse of as part of their regular diet.

 Can Chickens Eat Pumpkin Seeds?
 What You Should Know!